ai-forever/fusion_brain_aij2021/readme_en.md

 ```
 Where ```image``` is a field with the docker image name, in which the solution will be run, ```entry_point``` is a command that runs the solution.
 For solution, the archive root will be the current directory.
 During the run, the ```DATASETS_PATH``` environment variable shall contain the route to relevant open datasets accessible from the container with the solution.

 An argument accepted by the script for model inference should be represented by a path to the folder with the content to be used for prediction.
 Let us assume that the argument shall be represented by the ```fusion_brain``` folder.
 Names of ```fusion_brain``` subfolders shall correspond to names of subtasks to be completed by the single model.
 Each subfolder (HTR, OD, VQA, C2C) shall have the content needed for predictions.
-Below we discuss the structure of this content for each subtask in more detail.

 The data structure is as follows: